excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 3. Override the properties in `/conf/voyage-application.yaml` to be environment specific
    - jpa.properties.hibernate.dialect - should match the database type being connected to.
    - datasource.jndi-name - point to the JNDI name of the database resource defined in the Apache Tomcat /conf/server.xml (see prior section)
-   - oauth2.resource.jwt.key-value - update the JWT public key for the resource server to decode the JWT token
-   - jwt.key-store-filename - change the filename to a locally defined JWT keystore file
+   - security.key-store.filename - change the filename to a locally defined public/private key keystore file
-   - jwt.key-store-password - provide the keystore password used to to unlock the keystore file on the server
+   - security.key-store.password - provide the keystore password used to to unlock the keystore file on the server
+   - security.crypto.private-key-password - provide the password used to secure the private key for general RSA asymmetric encryption
-   - jwt.private-key-password - provide the private key password that was used to generate the private key within the environment
+   - security.jwt.private-key-password - provide the private key password that was used to generate the JWT public/private keys
+   - security.oauth2.resource.jwt.key-value - update the JWT public key for the resource server to decode the JWT token provided by the authentication server
    ```
    jpa:
      hibernate: